yenhtran/AptListChallenge/README.md

 Submission by YEN TRAN

-## Approach
+## My Approach
 I chose to write this program in JavaScript and Node.js since it's the language I am most familiar with and use at work.
 The core logic of shuffling, creating and validating the group count is mostly done in the groupProcessor.js file with the index file handleing all the interactions with the console.
-The tests were written to check this core functionality.
+The tests were written to check the group creation/validation functionality.
 Thanks for the opportunity to write this program.
 I had fun!

 ## Setup Instructions